zhacheny/heatmap-based-on-the-frequency-of-people-walking/README.md

 # heatmap-based-on-the-frequency-of-people-walking

-the code will create a heatmap which based on the frequency of people walking
+the code including c++ and python version will create a heatmap which based on the frequency of people walking

 Here is the sample output picture: